 What is FTM top surgery called?

-- It is different from a reductive mammaplasty because it removes all the glandular tissue, leaving only the pectoral muscle and the skin.
+- This procedure is is different from a Reductive Mammoplasty as it removes all the glandular tissue, and leaves only the pectoral muscle and the skin.

 How old do you have to be to get top surgery in Australia?

 To get a top FTM or female to male surgery in Australia, you should be at least 18 years of age.

 What should I wear after top surgery?

 - After the top FTM surgery, your surgeon will instruct you to wear a compression garment.

 - You may need to wear it for several weeks.

 - A compression garment help to reduce swelling and keep the tissues in place as they reconnect.